sprylic/sqltk/README.md

 ## Database Function Helpers

-Helper functions provided for common database operations, making it easier to write database-specific SQL without using raw strings.
+Helper functions are provided for common database operations, making it easier to write database-specific SQL without using raw strings.

 ### MySQL Functions